Null0x-sh/Nullpeas/README.md

 # Nullpeas

-Nullpeas is a modular, reasoning-driven privilege escalation assistant.
+Nullpeas is a modular, reasoning-driven Linux privilege escalation assistant.
-It is built to be quieter, smarter and more educational than traditional large privilege escalation scripts.
+It is designed to be quieter, smarter, and more educational than traditional large privilege escalation scripts.

 ![Status](https://img.shields.io/badge/status-active-blue)
 ![Language](https://img.shields.io/badge/python-3.10+-yellow)